Tortuguero National Park (Costa Rica)

-Tortuguero National Park covers an area of 31,174 ha (77,000 acres) in the Limón Province of northern Costa Rica.
-Set in a natural wetland of the Caribbean coast, it forms a corridor with another protected area, the Indio Maíz Biological Reserve of Nicaragua and is a key Ramsar site.
+Tortuguero National Park covers an area of 31,174 ha (77,032 acres) in the Limón Province of northern Costa Rica.
+Set in a natural coastal wetland along the Caribbean Sea, it forms a corridor with another protected area, the Indio Maíz Biological Reserve of Nicaragua.
+It is a key Ramsar site.

-The park has a large biological diversity due to eleven different habitats within the reserve including rainforest, mangrove forests, swamps, beaches, and lagoons.
-Located in a tropical climate, it is very humid and receives up to 250 inches (6,400 mm) of rain a year.
+The park has a large biological diversity due to eleven habitats within the reserve, including rainforests, mangrove forests, swamps, beaches and lagoons.
+It is humid in a tropical climate and receives up to 6,400 mm (250 in) of rain a year.

-Tortuguero National Park has over 20 miles of coastline, which provides sea turtles a protected place to lay their eggs.
-The main species to lay eggs during the winter months of February to July are: hawksbill, loggerheads, green, and leatherbacks.
+Tortuguero National Park has over 32 km (20 mi) of coastline, providing sea turtles with a protected place to lay their eggs.
+The main species to lay eggs during the winter months of February to July are hawksbill, loggerheads, green, and leatherbacks.

-The rivers are home to sensitive populations of manatees, as well as caimans, crocodiles, and tropical gar, which is considered a living fossil.
-The forests are home to jaguars, three-toed sloths, and three of Costa Rica's four species of monkey: Geoffroy's spider monkey, the mantled howler, and the white-headed capuchin.
+The rivers are home to sensitive populations of manatees, caimans, crocodiles, and tropical gar, which is considered living fossil.
+The forests are home to jaguars, three-toed sloths and three of Costa Rica's four species of monkey: Geoffroy's spider monkey, the mantled howler and the white-headed capuchin.

-Basilisk lizards and poisonous frogs also inhabit the area, along with 375 species of birds, including kingfishers, toucans, blue herons, peacocks, and parrots.
-The park is also a migratory stopover for nearly one million birds annually.
+Basilisk lizards and poisonous frogs also inhabit the area, along with 375 species of birds, including kingfishers, toucans, blue herons, peacocks and parrots.
+Tortuguero National Park is a migratory stopover for nearly one million birds annually.

-Species of marine and freshwater fish reported are: The Cichlidae, Characidae, Pimelodidae, Carcharinidae, Centropomidae, and Lutjanidae; minimum of 10 species of freshwater molluscs such as Mytilopsis guianensis.
-Reptiles and amphibians reported are: Caiman crocodilus, Chrysemys spp., Rhinoclemmys spp., frogs (Dendrobatidae), and many endemic species of salamanders.
+Species of marine and freshwater fish reported are the Cichlidae, Characidae, Pimelodidae, Carcharinidae, Centropomidae, and Lutjanidae; a minimum of 10 species of freshwater mollusks such as Mytilopsis guianensis.
+Reptiles and amphibians reported are Caiman crocodilus, Chrysemys spp., Rhinoclemmys spp., frogs (Dendrobatidae), and many endemic species of salamanders.

-The local inhabitants around the park are only permitted to collect forest products to supplement their income and also for domestic use.
+The local inhabitants around the park are only permitted to collect forest products to supplement their income and domestic use.
 Fishing and tourism are major activities.